lilyboughton/bingo/README.md

 ## About The Project

-The Bingo Checker application is a tool designed to determine whether a set of bingo cards achieves bingo based on a given set of numbers.
+The Bingo Checker application is a tool designed to determine whether a set of bingo boards achieves bingo based on a given set of numbers.
 This lightweight and versatile solution is perfect for bingo enthusiasts, event organizers, or anyone managing bingo games.

 ### Built With